tkok89/fgj2021-5x5-treasure-hunt/README.md

 # Building on Linux
-Just works I guess
+Just works - I guess

 # Building on Windows
-Open "local folder" like a root
+- Open "local folder" like a root
-Should notice cmake automatically
+- Should notice cmake automatically
-Select from solution Explorer "switch views" > cmake target Select ggj21 (executable) Add debug config and add  "currentDir": "${projectDir}" under "configuration" array Then select ggj21 (executable) > generate cache
+- Select from solution Explorer "switch views" > cmake target
+- Select ggj21 (executable) Add debug config and add  "currentDir": "${projectDir}" under "configuration" array
+- Then select ggj21 (executable) > generate cache
-Then you can select ggj21.exe as a startup item and go on pressing Debug-buttons
+- Then you can select ggj21.exe as a startup item and go on pressing Debug-buttons

+## missing OpenAL32.dll (Windows)
+- Select ggj21 (executable) Add debug config and add  "currentDir": "${projectDir}" under "configuration" array

 # Building on a Mac